MyNimrod/alx-higher_level_programming/0x02-python-import_modules/README.md

 5-variable_load.py imports the variable a from the file variable_load_5.py and prints its value.
 100-my_calculator.py imports all functions from the file calculator_1.py and handles basic operations.
 101-easy_print.py prints #pythoniscool, followed by a new line, in the standard output.
+102-magic_calculation.py Python function def magic_calculation(a, b): that does exactly the same as the following Python bytecode: